Visit the Montreal Families' Camp Fair

 Parents can learn about camps that specialize in a particular sport, such as horseback riding, tennis or soccer, and others that have a multitude of activities throughout each day of the week.

 Free parking is available at the back of the hotel.
 And make sure to bring the kids along to get them pumped about their upcoming summer adventure.
-There will be clowns making balloons.
+There will be clowns making balloon sculptures.

 Here are some questions you might consider asking the camping staff:

 - What is the camp’s philosophy or mission?